 Nut History and Trivia

 - It takes approximately 550 peanuts to make a single 12-ounce jar of peanut butter.
+Ok, we know peanuts aren’t technically a nut, but, today they count!

 - According to anthropologists, nuts like wild almonds, water chestnuts, acorns, and pistachios were a staple of the human diet 780,000 years ago, and unearthed nut-cracking tools fashioned from stone date back to the Pleistocene period.